The Spirit of Glory

 and the strings that pull the hours go slack.

-probing through what my brain has packed ...
+probing through what the brain has packed ...

 and the bric-a-brac of name and place